kdeldycke/awesome-iam/readme.md

 - [SAML is insecure by design](https://joonas.fi/2021/08/saml-is-insecure-by-design/) - Not only weird, SAML is also insecure by design, as it relies on signatures based on XML canonicalization, not XML byte stream.
 Which means you can exploit XML parser/encoder differences.

 - [The Difficulties of SAML Single Logout](https://wiki.shibboleth.net/confluence/display/CONCEPT/SLOIssues) - On the technical and UX issues of single logout implementations.

+- [The SSO Wall of Shame](https://sso.tax) - A documented rant on the exessive pricing practiced by SaaS providers to activate SSO on their product.
+The author's point is, as a core security feature, SSO should be reasonnably priced and not part of an exclusive tier.

 ## Authorization